rtCamp/Frappe-Manager/docs/guides/hosting.md

-# Hosting on a Server
+# Hosting on a server

 The end-to-end runbook: from a fresh Ubuntu server to production benches served over HTTPS, one domain per client.
 Every step links to the guide that covers it in depth.